qrvey/partner-portal/docs/ui-docs/dataviews/tabular-view.md

 To reorder columns, click on a column header you want to move, then drag and drop it to a new location.

 ### Column Size
-Hover over the right side of the column heading until the <span style="font-size:x-large">**⇹**</span> appears.
+Hover over the right side of the column heading until the <span style="font-size:x-large">**⇹**</span> cursor appears.
 Next, click and drag left or right to adjust the column size.

 ### Aggregates